lu000285/CDPpy/README.md

 The Jupyter notebook `Bioprocess_data_pipeline_Python_tutorial.ipynb` provides a tutorial designed for running on Google Colab.

-A PDF instruction on how to execute the notebook on Google Colab can be found in `Tutorial_Jupyter_notebook_instruction.pdf`.
+A PDF instruction on executing the notebook on Google Colab can be found in `Tutorial_Jupyter_notebook_instruction.pdf`.